NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 - [Text message sender ID](#text-message-sender-id)
 - [Reply-to email address](#reply-to-email-address)

 You cannot change the return addresses of letters.
-These are set by NHS Notify’s suppliers and are printed on each letter’s envelope.
+These are set by NHS Notify’s suppliers and are printed on the envelopes.

 ## NHS App sender ID